 - 1. Lighting;

-- 2. Historic sidewalk paving:
+- 2. Historic sidewalk paving;

 - 3. Benches;

 - 4. Planting containers;

 - 5. Decorative walls;

 - 6. Walkways.

-Environmental mitigation to address stormwater management, control, water pollution prevention or abatement related to highway construction or due to highway runoff, vegetation management and invasive species prevention
+6. Environmental mitigation to address stormwater management, control, water pollution prevention or abatement related to highway construction or due to highway runoff, vegetation management and invasive species prevention

 Funds may be used for innovative facilities and programs reducing pollution from stormwater runoff from transportation facilities that are in addition to current requirements and procedures for such mitigation.
+Environmental mitigation projects to address stormwater management should include landscaping that helps with stormwater management.